ryvn-mango/aws-rds-postgres/README.md

 - Database encryption is enabled by default using AWS KMS.
 - Final snapshots are created by default when destroying the database (skip_final_snapshot = false).
 - The module uses Kubernetes backend configuration.
 Ensure your Terraform environment is properly configured for this.
- - The password is generated at apply time and marked as a sensitive output.
-Store it securely (e.g., AWS Secrets Manager) rather than relying on CLI history.
+ - Provide the password securely (e.g., from a secrets manager or environment variable) rather than hardcoding it; it is exposed as a sensitive output for convenience.
  - Ensure `name_prefix` conforms to AWS naming constraints for RDS identifiers (letters, numbers, hyphens; must start with a letter; max 63 characters).
  - Deletion protection is enabled by default.
 Set `deletion_protection = false` before destroying the instance.